Turkish Air Force destroys PKK strongholds in Iraq | News.az

 Turkish Air Force destroys PKK strongholds in Iraq

+The PKK is recognized as a terrorist organization by the UN and the EU

-Turkish Air Force conducted an operation in Iraq against the PKK militants, the Turkish General Staff said in a message on Oct.
-12.
+Turkish Air Force conducted an operation in northern Iraq against militants of the Kurdistan Workers’ Party (PKK) terrorist group, the Turkish General Staff said in a message on Oct.
+18.

 The conflict between Turkey and the PKK, which demands the creation of an independent Kurdish state, has lasted more than 25 years, claiming more than 40,000 lives.